jonmarimba/CocoaREST/README.md

 	(b) After every task, SDSocialNetworkManager object will have new rate-limiting information set on it.
 You can reliably et this data from the SDSocialNetworkManager @properties limitMaxAmount, limitRemainingAmount, and limitResetEpochDate, whenever necessary.
 They will always reflect the real-time limiting information
 	(c) The `results` @property of the Task object will contain returned information from the social networking service.
 	(d) Once a task has completed, it will deallocate.
 It should not be retained, and cannot be run a second time.
 Read the documentation on NSOperation for more information on this.

-	NOTE: For backwards-compatibility with MGTwitterEngine, each Task object contains a unique string identifier, created inside -init.
-These unique string identifiers are compatible with MGTwitterEngine's and may be used as keys in dictionaries if you so desire.
-However, they are deprecated.
-If anything, the task itself should be stored in a collection, but usually this is not necessary, as each task encapsulates sufficient information inside it for determining any contextual information needed to understand the returned data.

 A note on threads and performance